nityamshah/datascience/README.md

 # datascience

-Added an empty state ("state": {},) within the widgets to every file that said invalid notebook to get around the error
+Added an empty state ("state": {},) within the widgets to every file that said invalid notebook to get around the error as described [here]([url](https://github.com/orgs/community/discussions/155944#discussioncomment-12898793)).